How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Don't make a line of approvers, as this would further slow down your team’s progress.
 Instead, involve only the person who is required in the approval process.
 In this way, you will also be minimizing unnecessary edits.

-Step #3: Prepare brand guidelines
+Step #3: Prepare Brand Guidelines

 Brand guidelines are the ones that differentiate your brand from the rest, and hence any and every piece of content that goes out on your brand’s social media page must adhere to those guidelines.

-Your brand guidelines will broadly include the following aspects
+Your brand guidelines will broadly include the following aspects:

-• Colour pallet
+• Color pallet

 • Typography